alphamarket/zg/README.md

 Create new module for project.
 <hr />
 <b>Description</b><br />
-This command will creates new module and its initial files and directories such as:
+This command will creates new module and its initial files and directories are:
-* module/MODULE_NAME
+* modules/MODULE_NAME
 	* controller
 		* indexController.php
 	* views/layout